pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.hbs.md

-# Application Live View for Spring Cloud Gateway Applications in Tanzu Developer Portal
+# Application Live View for Spring Cloud Gateway applications in Tanzu Developer Portal

-This topic tells you about the Application Live View pages for Spring Cloud Gateway Applications in Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
+This topic tells you about the Application Live View pages for Spring Cloud Gateway applications in Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).

 ## <a id="api-success-rate-page"></a> API Success Rate page